exordis/mkdocs-partial/docs/index.md

 It does not work for `docs_package` handled pages as they are generated from `mkdocs` perspective thus and not have path on file system, while `markdown_extensions` like `pymdownx.snippets` lookup files on file system.

-To have same logic as for files statically by mkdocs, if `docs_package` is used with `mkdocs.yml` it extends config with `!docs_package_relative` tag, that expands to path of current page if it is handled with teh plugin.
+To have same logic as for files statically by mkdocs, if `docs_package` is used with `mkdocs.yml` it extends config with `!docs_package_relative` tag, that expands to path of current page if it is handled with the plugin.

 ``` yaml
 markdown_extensions: